ft_sql.txt For Vim version 9.1. Last change: 2022 Apr 06

 omni_sql_ignorecase

-- Default: Current setting for 'ignorecase'
+- Default: Current setting for 'ignorecase'- Valid settings are 0 or 1.

 - When entering a few letters before initiating completion, the list